Skip to Content

 • If there is an imbalance of power between you and your spouse.

-The experienced lawyers at our law offices in White Plains always strive to minimize the negative impact that a divorce case has on the lives of our client.
+The experienced family lawyers at our law offices in White Plains always strive to minimize the negative impact that a divorce case has on the lives of our clients.
 We are known for our caring and compassionate approach in every case, and we are always mindful of the fact that legal issues involving a family can have an enormous emotional toll on everyone involved.

-Our Divorce Lawyers in White Plains, NY:
+Why Choose Our Divorce Lawyers in White Plains?

-• Have Been Included in New York Super Lawyers® (Top 5% of Attorneys)
+• Have been included in New York Super Lawyers® (Top 5% of Attorneys)

-Grounds for Divorce in New York
+What are the Grounds for Divorce in New York?

-New York recognizes both fault and no-fault divorces.
-A no-fault divorce allows for a divorce when a marriage is irretrievably broken for a period of at least six months provided that one party has stated so under oath.
-Before the courts will allow a no-fault divorce all ancillary issues regarding the marriage must be resolved.
-Ancillary issues include the following
+A no-fault divorce allows for a divorce when a marriage is irretrievably broken for a period of at least six months, provided that one party has stated so under oath.
+Before the courts will allow a no-fault divorce, all ancillary issues regarding the marriage must be resolved.
+Ancillary issues include the following:

 • Equitable distribution of marital property